oobedan/desktop.gov.au/blueprint/platform.md

 Data Retention Period | 180 Days | Default configuration and suitable for the organisation's requirements.
 Alert Notifications | Send Information, Low, Medium, High to Security team. | Alerts will be sent to agency's Cyber Intelligence team for action.
 Microsoft Secure Score integration | Enabled | Forwards data from Defender for Endpoint to Secure Score to provide visibility into device security posture.
-Administration Roles | Full Administrator:<br>Admin_{agency}-securityadmin | Administrative roles will be segregated as per the ACSC Restricting Administrative Privileges (April 2019) guide.
+Administration Roles | Full Administrator:<br>Admin_{agency}-securityadmin | Administrative roles will be segregated as per the ACSC's [Restricting Administrative Privileges](https://www.cyber.gov.au/acsc/view-all-content/publications/restricting-administrative-privileges) guidance.
 Machine Groups | All Clients | Machines will be segregated into groups with automated remediation levels assigned the administrators that monitor these groups.
 Groups will be developed with the Agency and documented in the As-Built-As-Configured documentation.
 Machine onboarding and Configuration | Configured | Onboarding and configuration will be performed by Intune.
 SIEM Integration | Configured | To meet the security logging requirements of this solution.